GuicarMIS/Azure_Kinect_ROS_Driver/README.md

 However, this node does ***not*** expose all the sensor data from the Azure Kinect Developer Kit hardware.
 It does not provide access to:

 - Microphone array

+## Extended Features

+Thanks to the work of CNRS-AIST JRL, IRL, the orignal capability of the azure_kinect_ros_driver to run the body tracking (`lib4abt` mandatory), can now be run in a separate node `nodevice_node` that does not require an Azure Kinect camera connected but rather subscribes to depth an ir topics.

 For more information about how to use the node, please see the [usage guide](docs/usage.md).